 Time: 720 pm CDT

-With radar continuing to show good storm rotation, a Severe Weather Statement (SVS) was issued and addressed to Stone County.
-The statement mentioned that the radar showed "strong indications of a tornado near Timbo."
-The statement also mentioned that the tornado would move just north of Newnata, and then between Allison and Fifty-Six.
+With radar continuing to show rotation, a Severe Weather Statement (SVS) was issued for Stone County.
+The statement mentioned "strong indications of a tornado near Timbo" and a projected track just north of Newnata to between Allison and Fifty-Six.